MiranDaniel/f1rewall/readme.md

 Remember to set a static IP and host on port 80.
 If you want to stop the Apache server from running on port 80, use `sudo systemctl stop apache2`

-1. Follow this guide to redirect your chat.<>.<> domain to your chat gateway. https://www.namecheap.com/support/knowledgebase/article.aspx/9776/2237/how-to-create-a-subdomain-for-my-domain/
+Follow this guide to redirect your chat.<>.<> domain to your chat gateway. https://www.namecheap.com/support/knowledgebase/article.aspx/9776/2237/how-to-create-a-subdomain-for-my-domain/

+You can also use the CloudFlare Argo Tunnel.

 ### 6. Additional configuration